rajaluo/aerospike-server/README.md

-The preferred method for running Aerospike in a production environment is to build and install the Aerospike package appropriate for the target Linux distribution (i.e., an `".rpm"`, `".deb"`, or `".tgz"` file), and then to control the state of the Aerospike daemon via the daemon init script commands, e.g., `service aerospike start`.
+The preferred method for running Aerospike in a production environment is to build and install the Aerospike package appropriate for the target Linux distribution (i.e., an `".rpm"`, `".deb"`, or `".tgz"` file), and then to control the state of the Aerospike daemon, either via the SysV daemon init script commands, e.g., `service aerospike start`, or else via `systemctl` on `systemd`-based systems, e.g., `systemctl start aerospike`.

 A convenient way to run Aerospike in a development environment is to use the following commands from within the top-level directory of the source